Confidence is detection-like in high-dimensional spaces: Results

 As expected, when comparing high vs. low PE conditions, the network was more confident for high compared to low positive evidence stimuli, despite discrimination performance being clamped at 55$\%$ correct in both cases ($t(217) = -18.6, p <.001$).
 Strikingly, however, this effect of PE on confidence varied as a function of dimensionality (Figure \ref{fig5}B).

 To quantify this effect, we built a linear mixed-effects model to ask how dimensionality affected the PEB.
 Confidence level was predicted by dimensionality, positive evidence (high vs. low) and their interaction, with random effects specified on the intercept for each individual neural network simulation.
 Increasing dimensionality tended to decrease confidence ($t(282.65)=-13.5, p<.0001$) whereas switching from low to high positive evidence increased confidence ($t(216)=13.53, p<.0001$), as expected.
 Notably, there was a significant interaction between dimensionality and PE ($t(216)=2.85, p=.005$), such that as dimensionality increased, a PEB also became more pronounced (Figure \ref{fig5}).
 Model comparison indicated that including the interaction term significantly improved the model fit over a nested model that did not contain the interaction term ($\chi^2(1)=8.04, p=0.0046$).
+Additional experiments revealed that this interaction remained significant across different training accuracies and was primarily sensitive to the dimensionality of the network's heads (rather than the encoder; see Appendix \ref{appendix:cnn}).

 We also considered that the influence of dimensionality on the PEB may be better accommodated by a logarithmic, rather than linear relationship, due to the logarithmic form of Equation \ref{eq:peb} depicted in Figure \ref{fig2}E. This was indeed the case, with a logarithmic model providing a better fit as quantified with BIC scores (logarithmic, BIC = -6106.5; linear, BIC = -6092.5).
 The fits of the logarithmic model are included in Figure \ref{fig5}C.